MicroEJ/docs/PlatformDeveloperGuide/watchdog-timer.rst

 The Watchdog Timer API is in **two parts**, the first part drives the **watchdog timer** itself.
 The second part of the API implements a **checkpoint registration system** linked to the watchdog timer.

-The checkpoint registration system allows the user to add checkpoints monitored by the platform watchdog timer.
+The checkpoint registration system allows the user to add checkpoints monitored by the hardware watchdog timer.
 Each checkpoint registered by the Watchdog Timer API must attest their activity before the watchdog timeout, otherwise a **hardware reset** is performed.
 The high level diagram below summarizes interactions between the user application,